This Side of the Moon: Release and promotion

 This Side of the Moon had a limited release in August 2004.
 (Note: In a June 2004 article, The Tennesseans Peter Cooper said the album was already available.)
 Media outlets described the release as independent.
 Hog Country Production gave This Side of the Moon a larger release on May 17, 2005 as an audio CD.

 Before the album's release, Cook had performed its music as part of her live shows.
 According to a 2005 press release, Cook planned to embark on a summer tour and perform at the Grand Ole Opry to further support This Side of the Moon.
 Cook also promoted it by performing at international music festivals.
 The album was later released on streaming services.

 In 2005, Cook recorded a music video for "Before I Go That Far" in New Mexico.
 Entertainment company Thirty Tigers uploaded the video to its YouTube channel on April 10, 2007.
 According to the company's YouTube channel, This Side of the Moon was later licensed to the Orchard Music on behalf of Hog Country Production.

-This Side of the Moons tracks received little airplay, and following the album's release, Cook worked as a waitress to secure a steady salary.
+This Side of the Moons tracks received little airplay, and following the album's release, Cook worked as a waitress to secure a steady income.
 She recounted taking that job because she was not emotionally attached to it, and she felt comfortable quitting to perform at live shows.
 In a 2007 CMT interview, Cook said she developed a fanbase from "a small handful of cult country music fans" that she thought were frustrated with her lack of commercial success; she also mentioned reaching a sense of peace about her experiences with different record deals.